Stock Market Bottom: An Opportunity for Profitable Investing

 3. Oversold Conditions:

 During a market bottom, prices often become heavily oversold.
-Technical indicators, such as the Relative Strength Index (RSI) or moving averages, can signal when a market reaches oversold territory.
-These indicators can help identify potential buying opportunities.
+Technical indicators, such as the Relative Strength Index (RSI) or moving averages, can signal when a market reaches oversold territory and help identify potential buying opportunities.

 4. Increased Volatility:

-Market bottoms are often characterized by heightened volatility.
-Sharp price swings and increased trading volumes indicate the market is in a turbulent phase, potentially signalling a base.
+Market bottoms are often characterised by heightened volatility.
+Sharp price swings and increased trading volumes indicate a turbulent phase, potentially signalling a base.

 5. Positive Divergence: